 "Transportation system" includes the means to transport people, animals, or goods or any combination thereof from one place to another, including roads, harbors, airways, and their related facilities.

-"Unmanaged hazardous condition" means an imminently dangerous situation lasting more than one year that poses a substantial threat to public health and safety as declared by the chairperson, or deputy director of the department in the absence of the chairperson.
+"Ongoing hazardous condition" means a dangerous situation lasting more than one year that poses a substantial threat to public health and safety, including natural resources, and for any land use that is imminently threatened by natural hazards.

 “Visual intactness” means the integrity of visual features in the landscape and the extent to which the existing landscape is free from non-typical visual intrusions.